Troutnut.com Fly Fishing for Trout Home

 As covered indirectly above: Yes about the two tailed nymphs (some swimmers and some clingers), No about the three tailed nymphs (most swimmers, most clingers, and some burrowers).
 With the exception of a few obscure examples of no importance to fly fishers, the crawlers are the only ones that universally stay three to three.

-It may be helpful for you to put this on card stock to fit in the lids of your fly boxes (one for nymphs and one for dries), for a quick ID aid.
+It may be helpful for you to condense this as best you can & put it on card stock to fit in the lids of your fly boxes (one for nymphs and one for dries).
+I think it will prove helpful for a quick ID aid.

 Even though the critters share substantial physical and behavioral characteristics within the groups, there are also substantial variations.
 These variations are often important in terms of fly selection and presentation techniques.
 Each group (with the exception of the clingers) actually contains several different Families.
 Eventually, you will probably want to be able to identify them at least down to Family and even Genus.
 As your skill and confidence grows in identification, so will your enjoyment and fishing success.
 Surgeon General's Warning!
 This product can be addictive and advantageous to your health.